benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 - `"status": "COMPLETED"`: job has completed

 Once you receive a job status of COMPLETED, get the results of your job by parsing the data in the **response** object from this endpoint.
-Alternatively, follow the link to the *Retrieve Checkout Preview Results* endpoint which is provided in the response body (see **links** object).

->**TIP:** Parsing the 'Completed' job result directly is a best practice because it eliminates doing another service call.

 ## Submitting a Checkout